 It is important to sharpen the cutting blade on your walk-behind lawn mower at least once each year to ensure your machine cuts grass as intended.
 Follow the steps below to remove and either sharper or replace the cutting blade.

-Note that if your lawn mower or cutting blade is damaged from hitting an object in your yard, it is best to take it to a local MTD certified service dealer for repairs.
+Note that if your lawn mower or cutting blade is damaged from hitting an object in your yard, it is best to take it to a local Service Location for repairs.

 Roll your walk-behind lawn mower onto a flat, level surface and disconnect the spark plug wire.

 Carefully tip the lawn mower on its side with the air filter facing up.
 Make sure that the lawn mower is in a stable position.